kggurram/lakeview/README.md

 ## Requirements

-Read a large file of temperatures of each of the 5 Great Lakes and organize them _with dates_ accordingly to variuos project solutions.
+Read a large file of temperatures of each of the 5 Great Lakes and organize them _with dates_ accordingly to various project solutions.

 ## Project Questions